prodasl/core-program/2024/week1_cryptographic_basics.md

 :::info
 **🤔 Consider the following:**
 1. What is the primary difference between symmetric and asymmetric encryption?
+***Asymetric uses public and private keys vs symetric that uses on shared key.***

 2. Can you briefly explain how AES (Advanced Encryption Standard) works?
+####Key Features:
+**Symmetric Key Algorithm: Uses the same key for both encryption and decryption.
+Block Cipher: Operates on fixed-size blocks of data (128 bits).
+Key Sizes Supports three key lengths: 128 bits, 192 bits, and 256 bits.**
+####AES Encryption Process:
+Key Expansion:
+The initial key is expanded into a series of round keys using a key schedule.
+These round keys are derived from the original key and are used in each round of the encryption process.
+Initial Round:
+AddRoundKey: Each byte of the block is combined with the corresponding byte of the round key using bitwise XOR.
+Main Rounds (Repeated 10, 12, or 14 times depending on key size):
+SubBytes: Each byte in the block is replaced with a corresponding byte from a fixed substitution table called the S-box.
+ShiftRows: Rows of the block are shifted cyclically to the left by different offsets.
+This step introduces diffusion.
+MixColumns: Columns of the block are mixed using a mathematical operation over a finite field.
+This step further scrambles the block.
+AddRoundKey: The block is XORed with the round key derived from the key schedule.
+Final Round:
+The final round omits the MixColumns step.
+SubBytes, ShiftRows, and AddRoundKey are applied.**

 3. What makes RSA a popular choice for public-key encryption?
+**RSA is popular for public-key encryption because it offers strong security based on the difficulty of factoring large prime numbers and enables secure key exchange and digital signatures.**
 :::

 ### Hash Functions, Merkle Trees